w3c/aria-practices/range_related_properties.md

 ```

-## progressbar Role
+## `progressbar` Role

-`aria-valuenow`, `aria-valuemin` and `aria-valuemax` are not required attributes for the progressbar role, however, but the attributes might be necessary for communicating the state of a progress bar to assistive technologies.
+`aria-valuenow`, `aria-valuemin` and `aria-valuemax` are not required attributes for the `progressbar` role, however, but the attributes might be necessary for communicating the state of a progress bar to assistive technologies.

-### Example: progressbar

-This is an example of a progressbar represent by an SVG.
+This is an example of a progress bar represent by an SVG.
 The range properties are necessary to full explain the widget to assistive technologies.

 ```
 <div for="loadstatus">Loading: